john-demello/python-data-viz-intro/README.md

-An intro to data vizualisation and analysis using Python
+An introduction to data visualisation and analysis using Python
 -------

 This is Imperial College's Year 1 Data Analysis and Visualisation using Python for first year chemistry undergraduates.